LeoFabre/Moses/README.md

 # WORK IN PROGRESS - Moses - CMake, JUCE 6.1.6, ElkPi
 This is a JUCE-based Multibandcompressor/crossover audio plugin that I'm making for my dub sound system control tower.
-It is based on [IEMPluginSuite](https://git.iem.at/audioplugins/IEMPluginSuite)'s IEMMultiBandCompressor, but with some modifications - mainly the addition of kill switches, visualizer, and the removal of ambisonics code.
+It is based on [Jacob Curtis](https://git.iem.at/audioplugins/IEMPluginSuite)'s MultiBandComp, but with some modifications - mainly the addition of kill switches, and removal of some assets like background and fonts to make it compile to ELK Audio OS.

 Its goal is to provide a simple and efficient way to cut and gainstage the input audio across 4 frequency bands, like you would do on a dub sound system crossover, while having a compressor on each band.